wp-plugins/ml-slider/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Fix: User Access Manager Plugin incompatibility issues (reported by and thanks to: eltipografico)

 = 2.1.2 =
 * Fix: Nivo Slider theme select dropdown (reported by and thanks to: macks)
 * Fix: HTML5 Validation fix for inline styles
 * Improvement: Title field added to widget (suggested by and thanks to: pa_esp)
+* New feature: Spanish language pack (thanks to eltipografico)

 = 2.1.1 =
 * Fix: PHP version compatibility